Bronson Arroyo: Pittsburgh Pirates

 The Pittsburgh Pirates selected Arroyo in the third round of the 1995 Major League Baseball draft.
 Arroyo made his major league debut with Pittsburgh on June 12, 2000.
 During his rookie season in 2000, Arroyo was 2–6 with a 6.40 earned run average (ERA) in 20 appearances (12 starts).
 Playing 24 games (13 started) in 2001, Arroyo compiled a 5–7 record and a 5.09 ERA.
 Limited in playing time due to injuries and time in the minors, Arroyo played nine games (four started) in 2002 going 2–1 with a 4.00 ERA.

 Boston Red Sox

 Before the 2003 season, the Boston Red Sox claimed Arroyo from the Pirates off of waivers.
-Pitching for the Pawtucket Red Sox of the Class AAA International League, Arroyo pitched the fourth nine-inning perfect game in the 121-year history of the International League on August 10, 2003.
+Pitching in Triple-A for the Pawtucket Red Sox, Arroyo pitched the fourth nine-inning perfect game in the 121-year history of the International League on August 10, 2003.
 He struck out nine, and went to a three-ball count to just three hitters all game long.
-He made 6 appearances in the majors with his first career save and a 2.08 ERA.
+He made six appearances in the majors, posting a 2.08 ERA and recording his first career save.